luanspl/luanspl.github.io/_posts/2018-05-06-simple-finance-prediction-algorithm-using-deep-learning.markdown

 This project is a just simple prediction using Deep Learning.
 The data used for training and network accuracy testing are a historical data that it was get from Yahoo finance.

 The neural network was designed to predict the quotation of the day using the past 30 adj. close (the features).
-However, it does not make sense to judge the network based only on the adj. close price, because many factors can influence the closing value.
+However, it does not make much sense to judge the network based only on the adj. close price, because many factors can influence the closing value.
 This neural network has 2 internal layers, the first with 10 and the second with 5 neurons, the learning rate of 0.001, with cost function Mean Squared Error, iterating 7000 times.
-The modification of the biases's layers are constant and the wheight use the normal distribution with 0 mean and 0.1 of standard deviation. it was used the libraries Pandas, Tensorflow, numpy and others.
+The modification of the biases's layers are constant and the wheight use the normal distribution with 0 mean and 0.1 of standard deviation.
+It was used the libraries Pandas, Tensorflow, numpy and others.

 ## Code